 The entire house is made of sustainable materials.
 The innovative construction system called TAVEGO allows to assemble wooden walls and wooden beams without the use of adhesives.
-This methodology enhances to take full advantage of the ecological characteristics of a natural material such as wood, reducing carbon emissions and making the interior spaces healthier.
+This methodology takes full advantage of the ecological characteristics of a natural material such as wood, reducing carbon emissions and making the interior spaces healthier.

-Thermal insulation is the method of preventing the transfer of thermal energy from one space to another.
+Thermal insulation is a method to prevent thermal energy transfer from one space to another.
 Typically, the heat flow has three different mechanisms of transmission - conduction, convection, radiation- and it changes from warmer to cooler areas until there is no longer a temperature difference.
-Most common insulation materials work by slowing conductive and convective heat flow.
+The most common insulation materials work by slowing conductive and convective heat flow.

-It's known that every single material has its owner resistance to the heat flow, this value is called thermal resistance R-value.
+The thermal resistance (R-value) represents the resistance of the material to the heat flow.
 This value depends on the type of thickness, density, temperature, moisture of the layer.
-Actually, the commercial material with the highest thermal resistance is the expanded polystyrene (EPS).
+The commercial material with the highest thermal resistance is the expanded polystyrene (EPS).

 Passivhaus Marlegno is a single two-floor villa completely integrated into the urban surroundings.
-It was designed following the standards of Passivhaus Institut about high thermal insulation, air tightness, reduction of thermal bridges, high-performance windows, solar gains and VMC with heat recovery.
-The house is characterised by the load bearing walls and floor made of wooden boards assembled without glue; the buildings' stratigraphy has a U value of 0.083 W/m2k guaranteed by a natural stone wool coat with a thickness of 30 cm; the openings are carefully designed to acquire an appropriate solar gain in the winter and are adequately shielded with sunshade to prevent the overheating in summer period.
+It was designed following the standards of the Passivhaus Institut: high thermal insulation, air tightness, reduction of thermal bridges, high-performance windows, solar gains and VMC with heat recovery.
+The house has load bearing walls and wooden boards floor assembled without glue.
+The buildings' stratigraphy has a U value of 0.083 W/m2k guaranteed by a natural stone wool coat 30 cm thick; the openings are carefully designed to acquire an appropriate solar gain in winter and adequately shielded with sunshade to prevent overheating in summer.
 In addition, an integrated home automation system controls the management of consumption, heating and cooling, lighting and solar shading.